 The Earnings Announcement Return Cycle

-Stocks earn negative abnormal returns before earnings announcements and positive after them.
-An "earnings announcement return cycle" (EARC) strategy earns a four-factor alpha of 8.5% per year (t-value = 6.12).
-The EARC is unrelated to the earnings announcement premium, and it is a feature of stocks widely covered by analysts.
-Analysts' forecasts follow the same pattern as returns: analysts’ forecasts become more optimistic after an earnings announcement and more pessimistic as the next one draws near.
-We attribute one-half of the earnings announcement return cycle to this “optimism cycle.”
-The EARC may stem from mispricing.
-Both the average return and optimism patterns are stronger among high-uncertainty and difficult-to-arbitrage stocks, and the EARC strategy is more profitable on days when it would accommodate larger amounts of arbitrage capital.
+Stocks earn significantly negative abnormal returns before earnings announcements and positive after them.
+This "earnings announcement return cycle" (EARC) is unrelated to the earnings announcement premium, and it is a feature of stocks widely covered by analysts.
+Analysts' forecasts follow the same pattern as returns: analysts' forecasts become more optimistic after an earnings announcement and more pessimistic as the next one draws near.
+We attribute one-half of the earnings announcement return cycle to this optimism cycle.
+The EARC may stem from mispricing: both the return and optimism patterns are stronger among high-uncertainty and difficult-to-arbitrage stocks, and the EARC strategy is more profitable on days when it would accommodate larger amounts of arbitrage capital.